An Application of the Moving Frame Method to Integral Geometry in the Heisenberg Group: Application: the Crofton formula

-Next, we consider the intersections of lines and a fixed regular surface $\mathbb{X}:(u,v)\in\Omega\rightarrow (x(u,v),y(u,v),z(u,v))\in\Sigma$ embedded in $H_1$ for some domain $\Omega\subset \R^2$.
-To describe the position of the intersection in $\R^3$, one needs exact three variables.
-We have already known, by Proposition \ref{linerepre}, a line can be represented by the triple $(p,\theta,t)$.
-Hence if we regard lines and surfaces as a whole system (the configuration space) and use five variables $\{(p,\theta, t, u, v )\}$ to describe the behavior of the intersections, two additional constraints are necessarily required to make the number of the freedoms be three.
-Those constraints can be obtained from the following Proposition.
+embedded in $H_1$ for some domain $\Omega\subset \mathbb{R}^2$.
+To describe the position of the intersection in~$\mathbb{R}^3$, one needs exact three variables.
+We have already known, by Proposition~\ref{linerepre}, a line can be represented by a triple $(p,\theta,t)$.
+Hence if we regard lines and surfaces as a whole system (the conf\/iguration space) and use f\/ive variables $\{(p,\theta, t, u, v )\}$ to describe the behavior of the intersections, two additional constraints are necessarily required to make the number of the freedoms be three.
+Those constraints can be obtained from the following proposition.